Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 And that's why he was loved.

-That's why Wiener was thought to be the greatest guy on earth, because he really told those conservatives.
+That's why Weiner was thought to be the greatest guy on earth because he really told those conservatives.

-Well, whoever, whatever Fox anchor he was talking to, particularly if it was a woman, he just treated them with no respect whatsoever and would shout over them and and uh just prevent them from continuing a conversation, asking questions.
+And he'd tell Megan Kelly what for, whoever, whatever Fox anchor he was talking to, particularly if it was a woman, he just treated them with no respect whatsoever and would shout over them and just prevent them from continuing a conversation, asking questions.

 That's all he ever did.